Local Infiltration Analgesia (LIA) in Endoprothetics: Low-pain mobility after hip and knee replacement

 👉 Visit the website www.endoprotheticum.de or contact the team by phone.

-Your advantage: In ENDOPROTHETICUM Rhein-Main you can expect individual counseling, precise planning, and treatment at the highest level – so you can be pain-free and mobile again soon.
+Your advantage: At ENDOPROTHETICUM Rhein-Main you can expect individual consultation, precise planning and treatment at the highest level – so that you can soon mobile again without pain .

 Conclusion

-The Local Infiltration Analgesia or Local Infiltration Anesthesia (LIA) is a milestone in modern endoprosthetics.
-Whether during the implantation of a hip prosthesis or a knee prosthesis – it enables a low-pain surgical procedure, immediate mobilization, and a significantly more comfortable patient experience.
+Local infiltration analgesia, or local infiltration anesthesia (LIA), is a milestone in modern endoprosthetics.
+Whether for hip or knee , it enables a less painful surgical procedure, immediate mobilization, and a significantly more comfortable patient journey.

 The most important advantages at a glance